vindarel/vindarel/README.md

 *🎥 Guys!
 [I am creating a video course for Common Lisp](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358), so you can learn it efficiently, without hitting all the roadblocks that I encountered.
 It's on the Udemy platform.
 I can send a free link to my patrons, or if you are a student.
 Thanks! [read more](https://github.com/vindarel/common-lisp-course-in-videos)*

 *🚀 NEW!
-I uploaded 17 videos about MACROS on my course!*
+I uploaded 8 videos about the CLOS (CL Object System) on my course.
+More to come after a short summer break.*

-⭐ 🎄 Christmas coupon: LISPY-XMAS2023
+⭐ 🏖️ July coupon: CLOS-EXCLUSIVITY

 blog post 2024/03: [Oh no… I started a Magit-like plugin for the Lem editor](https://lisp-journey.gitlab.io/blog/oh-no-i-started-a-magit-like-plugin-for-the-lem-editor/).